The 2024 recipients were announced on 6 November. Congratulations to:

-Applications for the 2025 Jack Cranstoun scholarship are now open.
+Applications for the 2025 Jack Cranstoun scholarship are now closed.

 “I applied [for the scholarship] because I saw it as a rare and powerful opportunity to strengthen my skills in mediation and dispute resolution while staying deeply connected to my community work.
 I wanted to explore the ways these tools could be adapted and grounded in Indigenous approaches to conflict management, ones that prioritise relationships, truth-telling and cultural safety.